 I’m going to be honest: I’m a little afraid right now.
 As I approach this third rail, know that I do so from a position of humility.
 This is one ignoramus’s developing story of how I’m learning not to be a cultural appropriator.

 In that particular grade school picture, there are two kids of color, both girls.
 One, if I’m remembering right from decades ago, was the daughter of a visiting researcher.
-The other was a girl named Kellie, whose name I kept for my novel.
-That Kellie was Native American.
+The other was Native American.
 I don’t know what tribe she was from because I never thought to ask.
 I remember what her mom looked like, or at least I think I do.
 I remember that she had at least one brother, maybe an older sister.
 We were friends sometimes, not close for sure.
 I remember she was tough.
-I don’t remember where that Kellie lived or when she moved away.
+I don’t remember where that girl lived or when she moved away.
 I think she played basketball for a while up in the big city.
-The Kellie I drew into my novel was the girl from the picture.
+The girl I drew into my novel was the girl from the picture.
 Everything I put on her and her family is a work of my imagination but her story was informed by the limitations of my knowledge.

 The novel progressed and I came to the point where Wes needed some guidance.
 I turned to the character of Kellie’s uncle, Troy.
 One of my favorite books from when my kids were little is The Bearskinner by Laura Amy Schlitz which is the retelling of a Grimm story about a weary soldier and what risks he’s willing to take to regain what was lost to war.
 Ultimately, it’s the story of a person at war with himself.
 It was exactly the talking-to that Wes needed and Troy was just the one to give it to him.
 The problem was, it wasn’t a Native American story.
 So I adapted it to suit my purposes.